Ballwictb/TouchMe/README.md

 # TouchMe

+(In beta phase)

-Game that consists of touching the object in the established time a number of times.
+- Game that consists of touching the object in the established time a number of times.